codingchili/chili-core/README.md

 The chili core is a lightweight distributed **architecture** for creating microservices with focus on **modularity**, **security** and **scalability**.
 The backend uses **Vert.x** with **Hazelcast** as its cluster manager.

-**Beware!**

-Until the first pre-release master will be unstable and may not work even if the build is green!

 ## Building
 To build chili-core clone this repository with **git**,
 ```